Consular Notification and Assistance:

 In post-trial proceedings, counsel should continue to argue that giving full effect to the individual rights conferred under the treaty requires the courts to fashion suitable remedies for violations of those rights, whenever it can be demonstrated that the absence of timely consular notification was prejudicial.
 In addition, the treaty violation should always be linked to other existing claims based on constitutional rights, such as arguing that trial counsel was ineffective for failing to seek the assistance of the Mexican consulate or for failing to accept offered consular assistance.

-Viewed purely in Sixth Amendment terms, it is largely immaterial whether or not Article 36 confers individual and justiciable rights beyond the “benefits” already recognized in Sanchez-Llamas, since the issue is not one of treaty construction but instead the constitutional right to the effective assistance of counsel.
+Viewed purely in Fifth and Sixth Amendment terms, it is largely immaterial whether or not Article 36 confers individual and justiciable rights beyond the “benefits” already recognized in Sanchez-Llamas, since the issue is not one of treaty construction but instead the constitutional right to due process and to the effective assistance of counsel.
 Determining the effectiveness of trial or appellate counsel is a case-specific analysis based on the application of prevailing professional norms, including the ABA Guidelines for the Appointment and Performance of Counsel in Death Penalty Cases and other similar standards.
 Representing a foreign national in capital proceedings requires recourse to additional criteria for determining effective representation, including the obligation to advise the client of the option of consular notification and to seek consular assistance on the defendant's behalf.

 Both before and after Sanchez-Llamas, a number of courts have recognized that trial counsel’s failure to seek or accept available consular assistance on behalf of a foreign client or to raise an Article 36 violation at trial may constitute ineffective assistance.
 Where counsel’s unprofessional error is demonstrably prejudicial, relief is available—just as it would be for any other ineffectiveness claim.